 We won funding for this innovative, cutting-edge exhibition in October 2018, from Nottingham based arts fund Hard Heads and Hang Ups and #NottsSoup.
 They called for ideas that improved people’s mental health using the arts, and we were thrilled to win the money to host and manage this exhibition.

 Where?
-We are privileged that THiNK in NG, a Nottingham city centre event space, are hosting the exhibition for us.
-Find them here: 2 Cobden Chambers, Nottingham NG1 2ED.
+We are privileged that THiNK in NG, a Nottingham city centre event space, hosted the exhibition for us in Nottingham.

 Take a look at the exhibition…

 Have a watch of our promotional video for When Words Hurt, filmed on our opening night in May.

 Please note submissions are now closed.
 We hope to re-open submissions if we are able to put the exhibition on again.
 This is likely to be late 2019/early 2020.

 What we hoped to achieve

 At Let’s Talk About Loss, we do what we say on the tin.
 We talk about loss.
 We start difficult conversations, ask questions that others avoid, and get young people who have been bereaved talking about how they are feeling.

 Words can be messy, painful, ill-advised and unkind

 However, we know that for some, words hurt.
 Words can be messy, painful, ill-advised and unkind.
 Many young people are scared to talk about how they are feeling for fear of being judged, ignored or shunned.
 We want to give everyone the opportunity to share their stories of loss, even when words hurt.